rzbdz/libcoring/docs/design.md

 ### Techniques and Features:

-- logging: deferred formatting, and use a spsc lock-free queue per thread, detailed information is available in [DEVLOG.md](./DEVLOG.md).
+- logging: deferred formatting, and use a spsc lock-free queue per thread, detailed information is available in [this file](./design.md).
 The submit latency is less than 1us in wsl2, 0.5us on 1GHz 2GB ram machine.
 More regular benchmarks would be done.
 - io_context: use io_uring interfaces, and support both polling (since the queue is lock-free and mmapped) and interrupt mode (It doesn't mean IO_POLL or SQ Polling of io_uring, but they would be supported too).